michaeltschreiber/repo-local-mcp-server-demo/README.md

 - “use demosquare to find sqrt of the result”
 - “use sem_ver to bump version 1.2.3 patch”
 - “use sem_ver to compare 1.2.3 lt 2.0.0”
+- “use repo-rg to search for 'TODO'”
+- “use repo-rg to search for 'class User'”

 Behind the scenes, the host selects a tool and sends a structured MCP tool call.